 Award: Printz Honor (2007)

 Colin Singleton is a prodigy, yet he never considered himself as a genius.
 He loves to anagram and been looking for his own Eureka moment since young.
 He also dated nineteen girls with a name of “Katherine” and all of them have dumped him.
 The last Katherine, K-19 has left him heartbroken.
 Which leads him to a road trip with his best-and-only friend Hassan.
-While on their trip Colin’s concentrate in finishing his mathematical formula to predict relationships because he believe that by doing so he will live something behind in this world.
+While on their trip Colin’s concentrate in finishing his mathematical formula to predict relationships because he believe that by doing so he will leave something behind in this world.